case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.defaultcontext.md

 ## DefaultContext type

-The default context for a run
+The settings that are set as default context for a run

 **Signature:**